A Unified Approach to Mixing and Regularity for Passive Scalar Transport by Sobolev Vector Fields: Introduction

-see Theorem \ref{thm:besovdecay}, and Corollary \ref{thm:lpdecay} for details.
-Rather than a quantitative decay rate, this gives an \textit{integral} decay rate for the norm $\left\|R_\delta(\cdot,t)\right\|_{L_x^r}\to0$.
-However, this comes at the expense of the weaker exponent $\max(p,q)$, which is sharp when $p,q=2$, see point 2 of Proposition \ref{thm:counterexamples}.
-While this leads to suboptimal quantitative estimates compared to \eqref{eq:dipernalionsintegral}, the methods are interesting as an alternative approach to quantitative estimates in general.
-In particular, in the follow-up work \cite{BVpaper}, we extend these ideas to give quantitative estimates for passive scalar transport when $p=1$, and even when the vector field is in $BV$.
+see Proposition \ref{thm:besovdecay}, and Corollary \ref{thm:lpdecay} for details.
+Rather than a quantitative decay rate, which does not exist (see point 1 of Proposition \ref{thm:counterexamples}), this gives an integral decay rate for the \textit{norm} $\left\|R_\delta(\cdot,t)\right\|_{L_x^r}\to0$, at the expense of the \textit{rate} $\max(p,q)$.
+Curiously, this rate is sharp when $p,q=2$, see point 2 of Proposition \ref{thm:counterexamples}.
+As a consequence, this approach leads to suboptimal stability and mixing rates compared to the estimate \eqref{eq:dipernalionsintegral}, and so we do not expand on it further.
+However, we include it for the curious reader and also because in the follow-up work \cite{BVpaper} we extend this approach to give quantitative estimates for vector fields in $W_x^{1,p}$ with $p=1$.
+Indeed, it was an open question to extend any of the quantitative results in the literature to vector fields in $W_x^{1,1}$ or $BV_x$.